matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 An array of regexp pattern strings that are matched against all modules before the module loader will automatically return a mock for them.
 If a module's path matches any of the patterns in this list, it will not be automatically mocked by the module loader.

 This is useful for some commonly used 'utility' modules that are almost always used as implementation details almost all the time (like underscore/lo-dash, etc).
-It's generally a best practice to keep this list as small as possible and always use explicit `jest.mock()`/`jest.unmock()` calls in individual tests.
+It's generally a best practice to keep this list as small as possible and always use explicit `elric.mock()`/`elric.unmock()` calls in individual tests.
 Explicit per-test setup is far easier for other readers of the test to reason about the environment the test will run in.

-It is possible to override this setting in individual tests by explicitly calling `jest.mock()` at the top of the test file.
+It is possible to override this setting in individual tests by explicitly calling `elric.mock()` at the top of the test file.

 ### `verbose` \[boolean]